Frequently Asked Questions

 How do I get started?

-Start with the quickstart guide for your preferred language (Java or Go).
+Start with the quickstart guide.
 You'll create a simple decision table, define your data model using EDD (Entity Description Dictionary), and execute your first rules in about 10 minutes.

 Can business users edit the rules?